 Just for the Summer by Abby Jimenez

-Related Post: Just For the Summer Book Review
+Related Posts: Just For the Summer Book Review | Abby Jimenez Books Ranked

 Last Summer at the Golden Hotel by Elyssa Friedland

-As everything begins to fall apart, both figuratively and literally, an offer to purchase the property brings these two families together to decide its fate.
+As everything begins to fall apart, figuratively and literally, an offer to purchase the property brings these two families together to decide its fate.

-In the process, old secrets and new drama emerge.
 Business and pleasure converge in this light, nostalgia-filled story filled with memorable characters.

 One Italian Summer by Rebecca Serle